aristanetworks/chef-eos/README.md

     Arista#extension chef-12.6.0-1.el6.i386.rpm
     ```

-- Configure EOS to install the chef-client after a reload
+- Configure EOS to install the chef-client automatically after reloads

     ```
     Arista#copy installed-extensions boot-extensions
     ```

-- Ensure `recipe[‘eos’]` is in the default runlist for any EOS devices
+- Ensure `recipe[‘eos’]` is in the default runlist for EOS devices

 ## Installing behind a firewall